How to Start a Podcast | Michele LorentzUpdated 11 September 2020

 Recording, Editing & Sound

-In 2020 I decided to get serious about recording music.
-This decision drove me to purchase an 8-channel audio interface that would allow me to mic an acoustic drum kit.
-I also decided to upgrade my digital audio worsktation (DAW) to Logic Pro.
-I was previously using to edit my podcast, but realized that Logic Pro had all the features of GarageBand, and since I planned on using it for music, I figured I’d also use it for podcast editing.
-Unless you already use Logic Pro, I recommend using GarageBand for ease of use.
-Audacity is a nice option for Windows users.
+In 2020, I decided to start recording music, which lead me to purchase an 8-channel audio interface that would allow me to mic an acoustic drum kit.
+I also upgraded my digital audio worsktation (DAW) from Garageband to Logic Pro.
+I previously used to Garageband to edit my podcast, but switched to Logic Pro.
+Audacity is a good option for Windows users.

-I can also recommend Auphonic for final sound treatment.
-I’m using Logic Pro for final mixing, but Auphonic will make your life easier and it works well.
+I can also recommend Auphonic for final sound treatment, although I now use Logic Pro for final mixing.

 Hardware